-used by permission of Author Scott Heppell, Department of Fisheries and Wildlife, Oregon State University
+*Used with permission of author and fish biologist Scott Heppell, Department of Fisheries, Wildlife, and Conservation Sciences, Oregon State University

 Stress is a physiological response to a perceived threat.
 Note that the word perceived is used.
 This means that the threat doesn’t actually have to threaten survival in order to induce a stress response.
 For example, most people know the “nervous” feeling they get when they are forced to get up in front of an audience and give a speech.
 The heart rate goes up, breathing rate increases, there may be sweating, stomach tied up in knots, etc. This is a stress response.
 But what, really, is the threat here?
 Only that you’ll be embarrassed, which isn’t really life threatening.
 However, the physiological stress response occurs anyway.

 No, the stress response developed to deal with more real world issues, such as the threat of being eaten or placed in some other type of danger that threatens the existence of the organism.
 Traditionally this has been referred to as the “fight or flight response”.
 In other words if you perceive a threat, you either stick around and deal with it or you run like hell.
 In either case, it is autonomic self preservation that motivates these responses (there’s no conscious thought at the onset of the stress response).

 Physiologically speaking, the stress response is controlled along what is called the HPA (or HPI in fish) axis.
 This stands for Hypothalamus-Pituitary-Adrenal (inter-renal) axis.
 That means that the brain, pituitary, and adrenal glands (that sit atop the kidneys) are involved.
 Fish don’t have kidneys the way mammals do, and the adrenal gland is more of a diffuse tissue spread out through the front end of the kidney; hence the term inter-renal tissue instead of adrenal.